PlutoTramble/Video-Enhancement/README.md

 # Auto Video Enhancer
 A script written in Python that automates the process of enhancing digital videos with the help of a few AIs.
 When the video is under a resolution of 720x480, or depending your options, it will double the resolution with SRMD.
-Also, you can set a target frames per second in the options and ifrnet will interpolate it.
+Also, you can set a target frames per second in the options and RIFE will interpolate it.
+The video output will be encoded by ffmpeg with libx265.

-## About ifrnet and SRMD
+## About RIFE and SRMD
-### ifrnet
+### RIFE
-ifrnet is used to interpolate videos.
+RIFE is used to interpolate videos.
-For more information, feel free to go on ltkong218's repository: https://github.com/ltkong218/IFRNet Also, make sure to ckeck out nihui's for vulkan support: https://github.com/nihui/ifrnet-ncnn-vulkan
+For more information, feel free to go on hzwer's repository: https://github.com/megvii-research/ECCV2022-RIFE Also, make sure to ckeck out nihui's for vulkan support: https://github.com/nihui/rife-ncnn-vulkan

 ### SRMD
 SRMD is used to add more resolution when needed.